|

 “I accept this distress as reparation for all the obstruction of and damage to

 God’s will that was done by my past sins.
-My graceful endurance of this suffering
+My graceful acceptance of this suffering

 signifies my love for God and is my voluntary expiation for my grievous offenses to